Comparing Two Proxy Methods for Causal Identification: Introduction

-The array decomposition approach imposes similar invertibility conditions, but rather than solving directly for a causal target, it recovers the full law of latent and observed variables, from which causal effects follow.
-Originating from the work of \citet{kruskal1977three}, this framework allows causal effect identification in models with arbitrary hidden variables, such as in settings with unmeasured confounders \citep{kuroki14measurement} or unmeasured exposures \citep{zhou2024causalinferencehiddentreatment}.
-Though initially formulated for effect identification in fully discrete models \citep{kuroki14measurement, allman2015parameter}, its identifying assumptions extend to continuous settings via the results of \citet{hu2008instrumental}, as shown by \citet{deaner2023controllinglatentconfoundingtriple}.
+The array decomposition approach imposes invertibility conditions similar to those that ensure solutions to bridge equations, but rather than solving directly for a causal target, it recovers the full joint law of latent and observed variables, from which causal effects may be derived.
+Originating from the work of \citet{kruskal1977three}, this framework facilitates causal effect identification in models with key hidden variables beyond confounders, such as in settings with unmeasured exposures \citep{zhou2024causalinferencehiddentreatment}.

-Despite their shared ability to identify causal effects in the presence of unmeasured variables, these two approaches exhibit non-nested model restrictions.
-Prior work from \citet{deaner2023controllinglatentconfoundingtriple} has shown that the conditional independence assumptions (i.e., Markov restrictions) underlying the two approaches for hidden confounding are distinct and the models non-nested.
+Both approaches identify causal effects in the presence of unmeasured confounding under distinct, non-nested conditional independence structures \citep{deaner2023controllinglatentconfoundingtriple}.
+This naturally raises the question of how the frameworks compare under shared conditional independences, in terms of additional assumptions imposed.

-Until now, no work has characterized the relationship between the downstream assumptions required by each approach under shared conditional independences.
-This leaves unclear when a methodologist or practitioner should prefer one framework over the other.
-Hence, our work fills an important gap by providing a transparent comparison of the structural assumptions required by each method under shared Markov restrictions, clarifying how the two frameworks differ and the settings in which each is most appropriate.
+This paper aims to synthesize and explicate the two frameworks, placing them on common footing under shared conditional independences.
+Since the assumptions underlying each framework are technically subtle and often difficult to interpret, clarifying their precise relationship is essential for both methodological development and applied use.
+Even among leading contributors to the field, there remains active discussion about how the two approaches differ, underscoring the need for careful exposition.

+The assumptions underlying much of the existing literature are most transparent in fully discrete settings.
+In this regime, conditional distributions can be represented as matrices, and identification reduces to invertibility or rank conditions on these finite-dimensional objects.
+This algebraic perspective provides both technical clarity and intuition.
+Both frameworks, however, extend to models with continuous variables.

+Accordingly, we frequently reference the discrete formulation throughout the paper to build intuition, and then discuss the continuous analogues in detail.
+Section~\ref{sec:1} provides a brief overview of relevant background.
+In Section~\ref{sec:2}, we use a matrix representation to elucidate the assumptions underlying the bridge equation approach and to motivate their continuous analogues.
+Section~\ref{sec:3} begins with the discrete formulation of the array decomposition approach, and then transitions to full law identification in continuous settings as developed by \citet{hu2008instrumental} and extended to causal targets by \citet{deaner2023controllinglatentconfoundingtriple}.
+Section~\ref{sec:4} compares the two approaches under shared conditional independences in the presence of hidden confounding.
+Section~\ref{sec:5} briefly discusses estimation strategies, and Section~\ref{sec:6} concludes with directions for future work.